daryllxd/lifelong-learning/programming/ruby/rspec/the-rspec-book-v-rails.md

 ## Rails Controllers

 A controller spec is a collection of examples of the expected behavior of actions on a single controller.
-Whereas views are inherently state- based, controllers are naturally interaction-based.
+Whereas views are inherently state-based, controllers are naturally interaction-based.

 We can test controllers by themeselves since controllers don't render views and we have mocks/stubs to simulate a model.